g-oz Because

 Because we believe that the most effective programs are those that are inclusive, enduring and sustainable

-One of our greatest strengths is the consistency of our programs. g-oz has been a reliable aspect of the girls’ educational experience in Halls Creek since 2010, in Carnarvon since 2013, Lockhart River since 2016 and Kowanyama and Bidyadanga since 2022.
-This is a level of commitment that the children and young people in these communities rarely experience, as so many programs just come and go. g-oz is not one of those programs.
-We know that positive change takes time and persistence, and can’t be achieved overnight.
+One of our greatest strengths is the consistency of our programs. g-oz has been a reliable aspect of our participants’ educational experience in Halls Creek since 2010, in Lockhart River since 2016, and Kowanyama and Bidyadanga since 2022.

 Because our program outcomes speak for themselves

-Ultimately, g-oz aims to raise the capacity of young women to set and achieve life goals and make meaningful choices – it is about helping to grow and nurture educated, confident, independent, happy and skilled young women.
+Ultimately, g-oz aims to raise the capacity of young women to set and achieve life goals and make meaningful choices – it is about contributing to the growth and nurturing of confident, independent, happy, educated and skilled girls and young women.

 • Kristyng-oz participant - Halls Creek District High School